 Ekenäs in two hours

-You are on a short visit to Ekenäs, but you don’t know what there is to see or where to begin?
-Don’t worry, with two hours you have enough time to explore a variety of must-see attractions in Ekenäs.
+Are you on a short visit to Ekenäs, but don’t know what's there to see or where to begin?
+Don't worry, two hours is just enough time to explore a variety of must-see attractions in Ekenäs.
 Join us on a short sightseeing tour and get the most out of your trip!

 The first thing to do when you arrive in Ekenäs is to stop by a local cafe or Raseborg museum just 120 meters from the market square, and grab a map.
 This way, you will quickly grasp the town’s structure and also find out what’s going on in Ekenäs.
 From the stairs of the old Town Hall by the market square, you can get a glimpse of the Ekenäs church tower.

-If you are in town on a market day, that is Wednesday or Saturday, wander around the market, enjoy the atmosphere and taste local treats.
+If you are in town on a market day, that is Wednesday or Saturday, wander around the market.
+There you can enjoy the atmosphere and taste local treats.
 If you want to have a nice cup of coffee and maybe some local pastries, head to one of the cozy cafes by the market place.

-Outside, the church is surrounded by charming wooden houses and a small park, where the trees offer a perfect hiding place from the sun.
+Outside, the church is surrounded by charming wooden houses and a small park.
+The trees offer a perfect hiding place from the sun.

 Continue from the church park towards Basatorget.
 In the corner of this old market square, a pillory reminds of public punishments in the old days.

-After Basatorget, the next stop on our outing is Stallörsparken, where the children play in the town’s most popular playground, the beach is filled with swimmers and sunbathers and all kinds of events are held.
+After Basatorget, the next stop on our outing is Stallörsparken.
+There the children play in the town’s most popular playground, the Lion Park.
+The beach is filled with swimmers and sunbathers and all kinds of events are held.